ButThouMust/otogirisou-en-beta/README.md

 SHA-256: d85b6764a35f4dcee3ab5843df1c467ebdfe5f02236043a4e466e6975a3f70ca
 ```

-Use any patching utility that supports the BPS format.
+Two patches are included: one for honorifics on, and one for honorifics off (more details about this below).
+Use whichever patch you prefer, with any patching utility that supports the BPS format.
 It should produce a 1.5 MB file.
 I personally used the utility Floating IPS (available [here](https://www.romhacking.net/utilities/1040/)) to generate the patch.

 # How to play the game

-Otogirisou is a single player ~~visual~~ sound novel game from Chunsoft (now Spike Chunsoft).
-It was both their debut title as a game publisher, in 1992, and the first entry in their sound novel series.
-Other entries include Kamaitachi no Yoru, Machi, Imabikisou, and 428 Shibuya Scramble.
+Otogirisou is a single player sound novel game from Chunsoft (now Spike Chunsoft).
+It was both their debut title as a game publisher, in 1992, and the first entry in their sound novel series (Kamaitachi no Yoru, Machi, Imabikisou, and 428 Shibuya Scramble).

 The controls are fairly simple:
 - A: Confirm menu selection, advance text
 - B: Cancel menu selection, advance text
 - X: Scroll a page of text back, if available